santimirandarp/shortcuts/README.md

 # shortcuts

 Shortcuts for some common interfaces.
 All file are written in markdown.
-The files in alphabetic order are:
+The files sorted alphabetically by filename:

-* firefox: firefox.md
+* firefox browser: firefox.md
-* vim: vim.md
+* vim text editor: vim.md
+* w3m browser: w3m.md
-* windows.md
+* windows OS: windows.md

 This files are on the public domain.